op7ic/unix_collector/README.md

 # Features

-* Runs everything from a single script
+* Runs everything from a single script.
-* No installation or external libraries needed
+* No installation or external libraries needed.
+* No internet connection needed.
 * Enumerate basic host information such as kernel version, processes, hostname and save details in output directory.
 * Enumerate files written to the disk and create basic timeline using 'stat' command.
 * Enumerate network information and save details in output directory.